CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 Central point of access to the functionality inside the SDK.
 The main elements of every context are:
   - `baseURI`.
 The domain of the resources the context can manage.
   - `respository`.
-Interface to the available requests in the domain.
+Manage the request methods of the context's domain.
+See [Repositories](#repositories)
   - `registry`.
 Manage the resources inside the context's domain.
+See [Registries](#registries)
   - `JSONLDConverter`.
 Has the capabilities to convert JSON-LD into simple JS objects.
   - ObjectSchema methods.
 Methods that manage the schemas that have the information for a better JSON-LD conversion.

 There are different implementations of context inside the SDK:
+  - `Context`.
+Interface with the description of the minimum methods a context should have.
   - `AbstractContext`.
 Base implementation of the general functionality.
   - `DocumentsContext`.
 The context for the `Document`s of the platform.
-It adds the real-time functionality of the platform.
+It also adds the real-time service that can connect to the Carbon LDP platform broker.
   - `CarbonLDP`.
 The exposed context for the user that adds submodules, version, and the endpoint of the root document of the platform.
   - `GlobalContext`.
 Context that exposes a singleton that shares the common information of the platform.
 It is used to share this information to the `CarbonLDP` contexts and also, to manage external resources from the `CarbonLDP` domain.